pcmichaud/micro/source/invest.rst

 Source: `French and Poterba (1991) <https://www-jstor-org.proxy2.hec.ca/stable/pdf/2006858.pdf?refreqid=excelsior%3A0aaba7660352cf1d0501fe73d9aecf72>`_.

 Explaining the lack of diversification in portfolios, in particular home bias, can be done in several ways.
 One is ambiguity aversion.
 Knowning the returns on certain costs better than others certainly tilts the portfolio towards those.
 Maybe investors know home stocks better than international ones.
 Another is simply that the computational cost is high and cognitive skills may be at play.
-Finally, financial literaty can also explain the lack of diversification. `van Gaudecker (2014) <https://onlinelibrary.wiley.com/doi/abs/10.1111/jofi.12231>`_ shows that those with much higher financial literacy do better but that those with low financial literacy who trust their own abilities tend to do much worse.
+Finally, financial literacy can also explain the lack of diversification. `van Gaudecker (2014) <https://onlinelibrary.wiley.com/doi/abs/10.1111/jofi.12231>`_ shows that those with much higher financial literacy do better but that those with low financial literacy who trust their own abilities tend to do much worse.
 Decision aids which help with figuring out the effect of diversification may be particularly effective.

 The opposite mistake is also common, i.e. over diversification.
 In particular, `Benartzi and Thaler (2001) <https://www-jstor-org.proxy2.hec.ca/stable/2677899?seq=6#metadata_info_tab_contents>`_ show that many use a simple heuristic, :math:`1/K` where :math:`K` is the number of choices in the plan.
 As a result, the fraction invested in stocks increases in plans where there are more options (more generally is a function of the menu).
 Again, decision aids could help investors avoid the use of such heuristics.